immunomind/immunarch/README.md

 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=immunomind.immunarch)

-# `immunarch` --- Bioinformatics R package for Seamless Exploration of Single-cell and Bulk T-cell/Antibody Immune Repertoires
+# `immunarch` --- Fast and Seamless Exploration of Single-cell and Bulk T-cell/Antibody Immune Repertoires in R

 ## Why `immunarch`?
 - **Work with any type of data:** single-cell, bulk, data tables, databases --- you name it.